AnonymousMFTracer/Supplementary-Material/readme.md

 ### VI.
 Evaluation Results on $\epsilon$ ([recommended PDF version](https://github.com/AnonymousMFTracer/Supplementary-Material/blob/main/Supplementary%20Material.pdf))

-The reserve ratio $\epsilon$ is a configuration parameter for the money flow simulation algorithm described in the paper's Section III-E.
+The reserve ratio $\epsilon$ is a configuration parameter for the money flow simulation algorithm described in the paper's  III-E.
 Setting an appropriate $\epsilon$ value allows MFTracer to perform better in tracing tasks.
 Apart from theoretical analysis above, we also conduct experiments to examine the effect of different values of $\epsilon$ on the results.
 The following figures illustrate the curves of precision and two types of coverage rates as $\epsilon$ is set from 0% to 55%.